 Perfect Schelling reach for perfect justice is impossible.

 And “punish exactly enough so that the criminal would never have committed the crime, weight by consequentialist calculations with probability of miscarriage of justice, probability of failing to get caught, probability of escaping punishment after the judgement…, look for every possible fixed point, pick the best one”, is way, way, too illegible a computation to not be hijacked by whoever’s the formal judge of the process and used to extract favors or something.
-Therefore we get rules like “an eye for an eye” implementing “the punishment should fit the crime” which very legible, and remove a lever for someone to use to corrupt the order to serve them.
+Therefore we get rules like “an eye for an eye” implementing “the punishment should fit the crime” which are very legible, and remove a lever for someone to use to corrupt the order to serve them.

 Intellectual property law is a place where humans have not the Schelling reach to implement a very deep dive into the process of creating a just order.
 And I bet never will without a singleton.